cyrillknecht/cyrillknecht/README.md

 ## 📂 Projects

 During my studies at ETH Zurich I have worked on a variety of projects.
-In this section I will highlight some of the most relevant ones.

 <details>
   <summary> Expand this to learn more about my projects.</summary>